 In the Properties window, change the value of the DiscretizationBucketCount property to 10.

-On the Build menu of BI Development Studio, click Deploy Analysis Services Tutorial.
+On the Build menu of SQL Server Data Tools, click Deploy Analysis Services Tutorial.

 When deployment has successfully completed, switch back to Cube Designer for the Analysis Services Tutorial cube.

-Click Reconnect on the Browser tab, and then view the effect of the change to the grouping method.
+Click Reconnect on the Browser tab, click the Excel icon, and then reconstruct the PivotTable so that you can view the effect of the change to the grouping method: